CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 comments: true
 aside:
   toc: true
-article_header:
-  type: overlay
-  theme: dark
-  background_color: ’#203028’
 ---
 If you’re diving into the world of writing and publishing, especially in the business realm, I’ve got some tips to share with you.
 <!--more-->
 ## Strategic Compass In The Business  Book World

 ### 1. Keep It Realistic